datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-A missing value is not necessarily a zero value, and we may need to be aware of the 'missingness' of the record - NULLS help highlight gaps in our data
+A missing value is not necessarily a zero value, and we may need to be aware of the 'missingness' of the record - NULLS help highlight gaps in our data.

+So it is very useful to know how to retrieve NULLS, using IS NULL, how to filter them out, using IS NOT NULL, and , if required , how to replace them, using the ISNULL function.

 ---
-## Final Slide
+## Let's Practice

 ```yaml
 type: "FinalSlide"